 This approach leads to a natural improvement of all attributes of your singing.
 Correct building of the voice naturally improves range, endurance, stamina, breath control, resonance, vocal strength and vocal quality.
 This then enables the singer to use their voice however they see fit across whatever style of music they choose.
 Again, this is all without fatigue or damage to the voice.

 This might seem utterly incredible, but it actually all starts with a remarkably simple approach to working on the voice.
 This really only makes sense when you experience it first-hand for yourself… then you really do get it.

 In a word, yes!
 Singing and vocal technique is not nearly as mysterious as some might lead you to believe.
 The beauty of this vocal technique is that it is an ‘uncoloured’ technique.
 This means that it is not predisposed towards any one style.
 Instead, we build your voice into an instrument that you can apply to whatever you feel drawn to.

 What this means is that we build your voice like an instrument, using effective vocal technique, so that all the notes are there as you need them.
 This means a full extended range is there, all with the innate tone of your voice, and all as accessible as simply speaking.
 From there, you’re free to explore how you want use those notes, something we spend increasing amounts of time helping you to do as we progress with building your voice.

-I love being a singing teacher, because I literally get to hear students’ voices transform into something amazing right in front of me.
+I love being a voice coach, because I literally get to hear students’ voices transform into something amazing right in front of me.
 That’s how the technique works in a nutshell.
 If you want to learn more, you can continue reading via the link below.